card-io/card.io-iOS-SDK/README.md

 6. Refer to the header files for more usage options and information.

+### Sample app

+For a quick first look at card.io, we have included a very small sample application that you can build and run.

+Simply open the `SampleApp` folder and follow the instructions in the `README.md` file you find there.

 ### Sample code

 You can use card.io in two ways: